-- Applicants must submit a transcript showing the applicant is on track for completing all required high school courses before the semester they wish to enroll.
-A letter from the high school confirming the pending completion is encouraged to be sent with the transcript. - Will be allowed to register for courses after course placement requirements have been met. - These applicants are not eligible for federal financial aid until a final high school transcript has been received.
+- Applicants must submit an official transcript following the fall semester of their senior year showing the applicant's current GPA and is on track to graduate. - Will be allowed to register for classes after meeting admission placement requirements. - These applicants are not eligible for federal financial aid until a final high school transcript with the final GPA is received.